 For shallow indentations, the top dressing material can be added to a depth which does not exceed around one inch at one time.
 If the depression is greater, then wait until the first top dress is fully covered with new lawn growth before applying another application.

 Most of the top grass leaf should still be visible after top dressing, and care should be taken to never completely cover the lawn with top dressing sand.

 The sand or soil is then levelled and watered into the Saint Augustine lawn.

 Levelling Deep Indentations In St Augustine Grass

 Deeper and large area indentations which may be more than 3 inches in depth should not be top dressed.
-Instead, a spade should be used to lift up the affected lawn area, and the top dressing sand or soil placed underneath the turf to achieve most of the levelling.
+Instead, a spade should be used to lift up the affected lawn area, and the top dressing sand or soil placed underneath the turf to achieve most of the leveling.
 Any slight unevenness which is left over can be top dressed.
 Maintain regular watering for 2 weeks after this lawn repair.